 Assigning your team members to specific stages will also help them understand their mission in the overall marketing process.

-You should optimize your existing content, campaigns, and social media pages to attract customers.
-Think about what you could do better, and always consider customers first.
+To attract customers, you should optimize your existing content, campaigns, and social media pages.
+Think about what you could do better, and always consider customers first when crafting your SaaS marketing plan template to ensure you build brand awareness.

 - Would they be attracted to your social channels (Social pages, YouTube channel, social community, social groups)?